North Side South Side

 Not surprisingly, the local reaction to suckmyfuckindickbitchgate was similarly split.

 By and large, Cubs fans denounced the woman.
-And Sox fans denounced PCA or, as Antonio (from the South Side) calls him--POS.
+And Sox fans trashed PCA or, as Antonio (from the South Side) now calls him--POS.

 Pretty clever, Antonio.

-I do know one Sox fan--call him Fitz--who denounced the woman's behavior, noting she was "giving off Erika Kirk vibes."
+I do know one Sox fan--call him Fitz--who criticized the woman's behavior, noting she was "giving off Erika Kirk vibes."

 Apparently, some Sox fans are lefties.